Skip to content

 • Prior audit experience.
 Contractors with a history of questioned costs, late submissions, or corrective action plans receive heightened scrutiny on subsequent submissions.

-DCAA largely eliminated its incurred cost audit backlog before the reorganization, per GAO-25-107558.
+DCAA largely eliminated its incurred cost audit backlog by the end of fiscal year 2018, well before the reorganization, per GAO-25-107558.
 The agency targets 12-month completion for incurred cost audits from the date it receives an adequate submission, according to DCAA budget documentation.

 What Changed for Small Contractors vs. Large Contractors